 Tech is expensive.
 Protect it all.

-If you do decide that a smart thermostat is right for your home, make sure that it—and all of your other favorite home tech—is protected.
-With Asurion Home+, we cover your computers, TVs, tablets, premium headphones, smart devices, and so much more—plus, 24/7 assistance for your whole family with any tech care need—for less than $1 per day.
+If you do decide that a smart thermostat is right for your home, make sure that it—and all of your favorite home tech—is protected.
+With Asurion Home+, we cover your smart devices, computers, TVs, tablets, premium headphones, and so much more.
+Plus, you'll get 24/7 assistance for your whole family with any tech care need—all for less than $1 per day.
 Learn more about how to get peace of mind for the tech under your roof: www.asurion.com/homeplus/smart-home/.